 It's an age-old question: How big does my house need to be to fit my TV?

 OK, so that's not really the question, but as 65-inch 4K TVs become the norm and 70 to 80-inch models come in at more affordable prices, figuring out where to put your new TV becomes a challenge.
-In truth, most people purchase a new TV without even considering the room in which they will view the set, which can lead to a less-than ideal experience when binge-watching The Walking Dead.
+In truth, most people purchase a new TV without even considering the room in which they will view the set, which can lead to a less-than ideal experience when binge-watching every Marvel movie on Netflix.

 Illustration: Tom’s Guide